17 Jan Indonesia Blocks Nearly 800,000 Websites Including Suara Papua

-Activists at LBH Pers are considering taking legal action against President Joko Widodo’s administration for violations against the freedom of press under Article 18 of the 1999 Press Law (Jakarta Post).
+Activists at LBH Pers are considering taking legal action against President Joko Widodo’s administration for violations against the freedom of the press under Article 18 of the 1999 Press Law (Jakarta Post).

 According to Pangerapan, the owners of blocked websites can appeal to a control and monitoring body and request for “normalisation” (i.e. the lift of censorship) after meeting certain requirements.
-However, it is unclear what these requirements demand of websites such as suarapapua.com.
+However, it is unclear what these requirements demand for websites such as suarapapua.com.

 Pangerapan encouraged Indonesian citizens to seek more details at the website http://trustpositif.kominfo.go.id/, which states that the purpose of TRUST+ is the “protection of society against ethical values, morals and rules that do not fit the image of the Indonesian Nation.”